Deccan Plateau: Demographics

 The largest linguistic group in the region is the Dravidian family of languages, of approximately 73 languages.
 The Telugus and Kannadigas who speak Telugu and Kannada form the major demographic groups in the central region.
 Tamils and Malayalis form a part of the southern end of the plateau.
 Marathi people, who speak Marathi, an Indo-Aryan language, form the majority in the north-western part of the plateau.
 English is also widely spoken in urban areas of the region.
-Deccani Urdu a regional dialect of Urdu is spoken by the Muslims.
+Deccani, a regional dialect of Urdu, is spoken by the Muslims.

 Evidence of prehistoric religion in the region comes from scattered Mesolithic rock paintings depicting dances and rituals, such as the Kupgal petroglyphs of eastern Karnataka, at Stone Age sites.
 Hinduism is the major religion today in the region.

 The total fertility rate in the region was less than the population replacement level and as a result, the proportion of the population of the region to India's total population has declined in the last four decades.
 The economies of the states in the region registered a growth higher than the national average over the past three decades.
 While the states have improved in some of the socio-economic metrics, there is wide disparity within the region.

 Economy

-Agriculture is often difficult in low rainfall areas, which require additional irrigation facilities while it is more feasible in the river valleys.
+Agriculture is often difficult in low rainfall areas, which require additional irrigation facilities while it is more Easy to do in the river valleys.
 Agriculture is still the primary occupation in the region.
 Rice is the staple food and major crop in the region.
 Others crops cultivated include sugarcane, banana, cotton, turmeric, millets, pulses, and spices.
 The urban centres are significant contributors to the Indian and global Information Technology economy.
 The presence of these hubs has spurred economic growth and attracted foreign investments and job seekers from other parts of the country.
 Manufacturing and textiles are other major industries in the region.